What’s the Carnivore Diet?

 Research suggests that excess sodium may increase the risk of type 2 diabetes by two-fold when added to prepared meals.

 Advanced Glycation End Products (AGEs) — AGEs are a wide variety of compounds that can be created during the cooking process, typically when frying, grilling, broiling, or roasting at high temperature in low moisture environments.

 Though they sometimes occur naturally, high levels of AGEs in your blood interfere with the absorption of glucose into tissues, which can cause high blood glucose.

 The foods that are highest in AGEs are beef, cheese, poultry, pork, fish, and eggs, where the compounds that are lowest in AGEs are grains, legumes, vegetables, breads, and fruits.

-Saturated Fat — Saturated fats are found in nearly all foods, but are most common and most prevalent in meat, poultry, fish, shellfish, and dairy products, along with some fat-rich vegetables.
+Saturated Fat — Saturated fats are found in nearly all foods, but are most common and most prevalent in meat, poultry, eggs, fish, shellfish, and dairy products, along with some fat-rich vegetables.

 Though there are some proponents who believe that fats of all kinds are beneficial to your diabetes health, the evidence says otherwise.

 Though consumption of a diet high in saturated may provide results in the short term, the research show that dietary saturated fat is the most potent trigger for insulin resistance in muscle and liver.